channelcharting/channelcharting.github.io/index.md

 ### Suggest a Resource

 In case you would like to **suggest** a publication, patent, or software link, then please contact  <a href="mailto:eg566@cornell.edu?subject=New Channel Charting Resource">Mr. Emre Gönültaş</a> and provide all the necessary details required to create an item in the above lists.
 Please note that we do *no longer* include resources that are behind a paywall.

-Last updated April 6, 2021.
+Website last updated April 6, 2021.